CAR ACCIDENT LAWYERS IN DAYTONA BEACH, FL

-Following a crash, many car accident victims will not receive the compensation they need through insurance claims alone.
-Recent changes in insurance law have affected victims’ rights to file personal injury lawsuits, but our attorneys have decades of combined experience handling car accident claims and have the ability to adapt our practice to changes in insurance law.
+Following a crash, many car crash victims will not receive the compensation they need through insurance claims alone.
+Recent changes in insurance law have affected victims’ rights to file personal injury lawsuits, but our attorneys have decades of combined experience handling automobile accident claims and have the ability to adapt our practice to changes in insurance law.

-If you or a loved one has been injured in a car, truck, or motorcycle accident, our Daytona Beach car accident attorneys may be able to help.
+If you or a loved one has been injured in a motor vehicle, truck, or motorcycle wrecks, our attorneys may be able to help.
 To contact us today regarding your crash, please complete our free case review form.

 How Can Personal Injury Protection (PIP) Insurance Affect My Car Accident Case?

 Florida has made changes to its insurance laws to reduce the number of crash-related lawsuits and to lower insurance rates.
-Car accident victims must meet an “injury threshold” to be eligible to pursue additional compensation through a personal injury lawsuit.
+Automobile wreck victims must meet an “injury threshold” to be eligible to pursue additional compensation through a personal injury lawsuit.
 Injuries which meet this threshold include paralysis, brain damage, significant head injuries, permanent scarring and disfigurement, or fractured bones.

 If your lawyer cannot prove your injury meets this threshold, you may not be able to file a lawsuit for additional compensation.
 An immediate evaluation by a physician, in addition to further testing and monitoring at the hospital, can be vital in proving that your injury is severe enough to warrant legal action under Florida’s insurance laws.

 Car Accident Lawsuit Process